• Sarah Koskoff

 WRITING

 Sarah Koskoff is a writer and former actor with over 30 years of experience in the entertainment industry.
 She wrote the screenplay for Hello I Must Be Going, which was the Opening Night Film of the Sundance Film Festival, where it was nominated for a Grand Jury Prize.
 The National Board of Review honored the film as one of the year's Ten Best Independent Films, and her screenplay won the Best Screenwriting in a Feature Film award at the Nantucket Film Festival.
 She is currently developing a limited series with Robin Swicord for Echo Lake Entertainment about the Sandy Hook Families’ legal battle to hold Remington Arms accountable for manufacturing and marketing the AR-15 rifle.
 As an actor, Sarah worked with Tobey Maguire, Helen Mirren, Kathy Bates, Gillian Anderson, Wendell Pierce, Tom Hanks, and the late great Philip Seymour Hoffman, among other luminaries.
-She is a Creative Advisor at the Sundance Screenwriters Intensive in Los Angeles and teaches generative writing workshops to artists all over the world..
+She taught screenwriting at the Sarah Lawrence College Summer Seminar for Writers and was a thesis advisor for the Sarah Lawrence MFA in Creative Writing.
+She is a Creative Advisor at the Sundance Screenwriters Intensive in Los Angeles and teaches generative writing workshops to artists all over the world.

 • KC Wiley